-A well-designed defined contribution (DC) plan will typically offer a combination of default investments for participants who wish to leave the management and monitoring of their portfolios to a professional along with other core investment options for those participants who prefer to be more personally involved.
+A well-designed defined contribution (DC) plan will typically offer a combination of default investments for participants who wish to leave the oversight of their portfolios to a professional, along with other core investment options for those participants who prefer to be more personally involved.

-In their role as a qualified default investment option (QDIA), target date funds have become the centerpiece of many DC plans.
-In addition to our LifePoints® Institutional Target Date Strategy Funds, we offer several default investment options to meet the unique needs of your plan, including custom Target Date Funds and the Adaptive Retirement Account (ARA) managed account solution.
-We also offer a large selection of individual, institutionally priced multi-asset funds in both traditional asset classes and real asset solutions for an efficient core investment menu.
+Target date funds have become the centerpiece of many DC plans in their role as a qualified default investment option (QDIA).
+In addition to our LifePoints® Institutional Target Date Strategy Funds, we offer several default investment options to meet the unique needs of your plan, including custom Target Date Funds.
+We also offer a large selection of individual, institutionally priced multi-asset funds in traditional asset classes and real asset solutions for an efficient core investment menu.

 Recognizing the characteristics of your employee investors

 We believe retirement plan participants often fall into three tiers, each of which has a corresponding investment solution that may satisfy their needs and help make their investment decisions easier and more relevant.

 TIER 1 "Do it for me"

 Participants who would like a professional to design, construct, and manage their investment portfolios and asset allocations.
 For these participants, target date or asset allocation funds offer the right characteristics.
 The LifePoints Institutional Target Date Strategy Funds qualify as QDIA investments (see below) and can be a good fit for these "Do it for me" investors.

 Participants who like to design, construct, and manage their own portfolios, but want someone to provide them with well-built investment options they can use.
 For these participants, a well-designed core menu is key.
 We offer a range of multi-asset funds that can be used to create an efficient core menu.

 Participants who want full flexibility to design, manage and construct their own portfolios.
 For these participants, a brokerage window (self-directed brokerage account) provides access to the range of investments they want.